CIIC-CT-IPLEIRIA/.github/profile/README.md

 ### Objectives

-Our mission is to foster collaboration, provide resources, and advance research in Communications and Telematics.
+Our mission is to foster collaboration, provide essential resources, and advance scientific research, promoting innovation, efficiency, and groundbreaking discoveries through interdisciplinary and international partnerships.
 Specifically, we aim to:

 - **Facilitate Collaboration**: Connect, share, and collaborate on CIIC projects to achieve collective progress.
 - **Build a Resource Hub**: Assemble and maintain resources that benefit current and future research endeavors.